yasuper8/angular-books-crud-lab/README.md

 Your finished product will

-  1. The successfully route the user to an index page at `/`.
+  1. Successfully route the user to an index page at `/`.
 That page will:
     * display all of the books.
     * show the image, title, author, and release date of each book.
     * include a link to the show book page on the title of each book.
   2. Successfully route the use to a show book page (`/books/:id`).
 The show page will:
     * display all of the data about the specific book.
     * have a delete button that deletes the specific book from the database and, when successfully deleted, redirects the user to the home page.
     * have an edit button that reveals a form for the user to edit the attributes of the book.
     * The form will have a save button that sends the edits to the database and, when successfully updated, redirects the user to the home page.
     * have a cancel button that does not save any of the changes the user just made.